-From the very first explorers, to more recent scientists like Jacques Cousteau, all have been dazzled by the beauty, bio-diversity and colossal size of the St. Lawrence.
+Explorers and scientists alike have all been dazzled by the beauty, bio-diversity and colossal size of the St. Lawrence.
 The river consists of over 1200 kms of waterways dotted with charming villages, rolling hills, picturesque coves and quaint inlets.

-Our tour will include the excellent food and specialties of the region.
-All of our hotels have been carefully selected based on location, and most of our hotels are family-owned, so that we may experience the hospitality and “joie de vivre” that the local inhabitants are known for.
+Our meals will feature regional local specialties.
+Hotels for this tour have been carefully selected based on location, and, they are family-owned, so that we may experience the hospitality and “joie de vivre” the local inhabitants are so well known for.